Skip to main content

 More Information

 Up to $17,399.
 You may be eligible for CSP where the government pays part of your fees.
-The CSP prices are calculated based on 2026 CSP rates and the annual study load of eight courses.
+The estimated per unit fees are calculated using the annual CSP rate.
+It is based on a full-time study load of 96 credit points (eight subjects) per year.

 Campus